kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 ### Ingress

-Testkube Enterprise uses NGINX Controller to properly configure & optimize various protocols it uses.
+Testkube Enterprise requires the NGINX Controller to configure and optimize its protocols.
-NGINX is the only currently supported Ingress Controller and Testkube Enterprise will not work without it.
+NGINX is the sole supported Ingress Controller, and is essential for Testkube Enterprise's operation.

 We highly recommend installing Testkube Enterprise with Ingress enabled.
 This requires a valid domain (public or private) with a valid TLS certificate.
 Ingresses are enabled and created by default.

-If you wish to disable Ingress creation, you can configure the following values.
-However, in this case, you will need to manually configure API & Dashboard services to ensure accessibility:
+To disable Ingress creation, adjust the following values accordingly.
+Note that you must then manually configure the API & Dashboard services to maintain accessibility:
 ```helm
 global:
   ingress: